top of page

 • Pack Out All Waste: Always clean up after yourself and pack out everything you bring with you.
 This includes food scraps, trash, and biodegradable waste (such as toilet paper or wipes).
 Use a waste bag or poo bag for human waste, and ensure you leave no trace of your presence when you leave the area.

-• Respect Nature: Stay on durable surfaces like grass, sand, or rocky areas to avoid damaging delicate ecosystems.
+• Respect Nature: Stay on durable surfaces, such as grass, sand, or rocky areas, to avoid damaging delicate ecosystems.
 Don't disturb plants, animals, or the environment.
 Always avoid trampling on fragile vegetation or wildlife habitats.
 If you're camping near water, be sure to prevent polluting or disturbing streams, rivers, or lakes.

 • Camp in a Discreet and Minimalist Way: Set up your camp quietly and discreetly, especially if you're in a remote or protected area.
 Avoid creating a permanent-looking campsite, as it can affect the natural beauty of the area for others.